Providing Application Assistance

 - Safe at Home reviews the materials to make a determination to accept or deny the application.

-- The Safe at Home enrollment application review process takes approximately two weeks.
+- The Safe at Home enrollment application review process takes approximately two to three weeks.

 - First Step: Verify eligibility.